B-Hartley/drinkaware/README.md

 ## Version History

+- **0.1.8** - Added dropdown menus for drink and measure selection in services
 - **0.1.7** - Fixed issues with custom drink measure descriptions and drink-free day functionality
 - **0.1.6** - Previous release